rest-for-physics/rest-for-physics.github.io/getting-started/quick-data-inspection-pyROOT.md

 aT.PrintObservables()
 ```

 Note that in order to register the event data inside our analysis file it is necesary to enable the parameter `outputEventStorage`.
-If this parameter is not specified, its default should be `on`.
+If this parameter is not specified, its default will be normally `on`.